jenkins-x/jx-docs/content/en/blog/news/2026-jayex.md

 # Background

-During the early days of Jenkins X the Jenkins part of the name made sence for two reasons: Jenkins was used as the main pipeline engine and the development was done within CloudBees, the company that also is the main developer of Jenkins.
+During the early days of Jenkins X the Jenkins part of the name made sense for two reasons: Jenkins was used as the main pipeline engine and the development was done within CloudBees, the company that also is the main developer of Jenkins.

 # Why change?